RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

 ### New and necessary built-in functions (names and function are of course debatable)

+In all the BIFs, if the string is malformed, a syntax error or similar condition should be raised.

     BYTES(string[, encoding])

-BYTES(string, encoding) decodes string using encoding (default = "UTF-8").
-String has to be an Unicode string, else syntax error.
+BYTES(string, encoding) decodes _string_ using _encoding_ (default = "UTF-8").
+String has to be an Unicode string, otherwise an exception is raised.

+    CHAR(string,i)

-    CHAR(string,i) -- Returns the i-th character (grapheme cluster) in string, or the null string if string has less than i characters.
+Returns the _i_-th character (grapheme cluster) in _string_, or the null string if _string_ has less than _i_ characters.
 Similar to SUBSTR(string,i,1).
 Maybe adopt ooRexx notation, string[i]?

 The number of characters is returned by the LENGTH BIF: